matham/tree-config/README.rst

 In addition to configuration, tree-config can also hook into the sphinx doc generating build steps and generate docs listing all the properties that can be configured by the application and show the doc string for each of them.
+This is helpful to users who want to configure these properties using the configuration yaml file.

 The example directory has a complete doc example.